LucasAnfang/Gridly/README.md

 Work Log:
 12/27/2016
 I started by creating simple view controllers for the login/registration.
 Then I followed the steps using pods to download Firebase to use for user authentication and persistent data.
 I finished user authentication and tested.
 After this was working, I went about learing about NoSQL db storage with Firebase and the JSON structure.
 I will need this to save all of the activities, channels, and user relationships.
 I did a simple test saving a new users first name and last name and it worked.
 I then moved onto making the tab bar controller with the various tabs: profile, map, and activity table.

+12/29/2016
+I worked more on the user profile and the firebase model.
+I also drew out the JSON structure for users, channels, and activities